 Inside False Bay is best dived in winter months when the prevailing north-westerly winds flatten and cleans the bay.
 In winter visibility is normally between 5 and 10 metres, but I have seen up to 20m.
 Water temperatures this time of year is normally around 16C.
 In summer the south easter can spoil conditions decreasing visibility to zero and water temperatures can drop to 12C.

-Shore dives
+Shore dives in False Bay

 The Clan Stuart